 You can get a quote from World Nomads using the box below.

-When determining the best travel insurance for backpackers it’s important to consider your own personal circumstances and ensure you buy a policy that suits your specific needs.
+When determining the best travel insurance for backpacking Europe it’s important to consider your own personal circumstances and ensure you buy a policy that suits your specific needs.

 Do you buy travel insurance for your trips?
-What do you think the best travel insurance for backpackers is?
+What do you think the best travel insurance for backpacking Europe is?
 Let us know in the comments below!